sammyne/the-rust-programming-language/chapter01/README.md

 > Some common Rust packages depend on C code and will need a C compiler

 ### Installing rustup on Windows
-- Go to [https://www.rust-lang.org/tools/install][install] and follow the instructions for installing Rust
+- Go to [Install Rust](https://www.rust-lang.org/tools/install) and follow the instructions for installing Rust

 ### Updating and Uninstalling